Paula's Super Bowl White Chicken Chili

 - 1-1/2 cup chicken broth

-- two 4-ounce cans whole mild green chilies, drained and chopped
+- (2) 4-oz. cans whole mild green chilies, drained and chopped

-- 5 boneless skinless chicken breast halves (about 2 pounds), poached in chicken stock then shredded
+- 5 boneless skinless chicken breast halves (about 2 lb.), poached in chicken stock then shredded

-- 2 Fresh jalapenos, deseeded and sliced, divided
+- 2 fresh jalapeños, seeded and sliced, divided

-- Accompaniment: cilantro leaves, sour cream, additional Monterey jack cheese & jalapeno slices
+- Garnishes: cilantro leaves, sour cream, additional Monterey Jack cheese and jalapeño slices

-In a large pot soak beans in cold water to cover by 2 inches overnight.
-Drain beans in a colander and return to kettle with cold water to cover by 2 inches.
-Cook beans at a bare simmer until tender, about 1 hour, and drain in colander.
+In a large pot, soak beans in cold water overnight.
+Drain beans and return to kettle.
+With cold water, cover beans with 2 inches of water and cook beans at a simmer until tender, about 1 hour, and drain.